nus-cs2103-AY2425S1/tp/docs/UserGuide.md

  ### Clearing all entries : `clear`

-Want to get rid of all contacts or the sample data we've provided?
+Want to get rid of all clients or the sample data we've provided?
 This command clears all entries from the F.A.R.T book.

 Format: `clear`